 This section describes how to configure the Wi-Fi connection and operational mode of your NL241.
-See Wi-Fi (p.
-15) for more information about the types of Wi-Fi connections available.
-See Overview (p.
-9) for help in determining which operational mode to use.
+See Section 6, Wi-Fi (p.
+13), for more information about the types of Wi-Fi connections available.
+See Section 4, Overview (p.
+7), for help in determining which operational mode to use.

-8.1 Wi-Fi connection
+8.1 Wi-Fi Connection

-8.1.1 Join an existing network
+8.1.1 Join an Existing Network

-In this configuration, the device will scan for available infrastructure networks and attempt to join the network specified by the SSID setting.
+In this configuration, the device will scan for available networks and attempt to join the network (infrastructure or ad hoc) specified by the SSID setting.

-- 1. Connect to the NL241 in Device Configuration Utility (see Configuring the NL241 (p.
-20)). - 2.
+- 1. Connect to the NL241 in DevConfig (see Section 7, Configuring the NL241 (p.
+17)). - 2.
 Click the Wi-Fi tab. - 3.
 Set Configuration to Join a Network. - 4.
-Click Browse next to the Network Name (SSID) field to see a list of the available networks in the area.
-To join a hidden network, manually enter its SSID.
+Press the browse button next to the Network Name (SSID) field to see a list of the available networks in the area.
 Select the network you wish to connect to and click OK. - 5.
 If this is a secured network, enter the password in the Password field. - 6.
-Click Apply to save the changes.
+Click Apply to save your changes.